CrossTheRoadElec/Phoenix5-Documentation/README.md

 ## **Purpose of this guide**
 To provide a top-to-bottom walk through of how to integrate CTRE's many hardware products into your robot's software.
 This includes supporting FRC teams for this season's game POWERUP.
 The software libraries for CTRE devices are bundled into the Phoenix Framework, which supports FRC-C++/Java/LabVIEW and HERO-C#.

+## **Looking for the migration guide?**
+The migration guide is can be found [here](https://github.com/CrossTheRoadElec/Phoenix-Documentation/blob/master/Migration%20Guide.md).

 ## **Initial Hardware Testing**
 For your competition team to have the best chance of success, hardware components should be tested as soon as they are received.
 This is generally done by...